robobe/termilog_ws/README.md

 # Termilog

-ROS2 node to show and filter `/rosout` topic by:
+ROS2 node that show and filter `/rosout` topic by:
 - log level
 - node names
 - text in message